justsaumit/opencv-face-recognition-rpi4/README.md

 ``` bash
 pip install -r requirements.txt
 ```
 **Note!** Picamera2 is recommended to install using apt.
 Hence, till it's stable version is not released it won't be included in requirements.txt.
-Read more [here](https://pypi.org/project/picamera2/)
+Read more [here](https://pypi.org/project/picamera2/).
-Use the following command to install Picamera2
+Use the following command to install Picamera2:
 ``` bash
 sudo apt install -y python3-picamera2
 ```
-7. Change to the parent directory of opencv-face-recognition.
+7. Change to the parent directory -opencv-face-recognition.
 ``` bash
 cd ..
 ```